lschellenberg/fluber/README.md

 5. Material Design is integrated and styling and a clean resource .
 6. A staggered way to display the images in the list is used and a transformation of the image size is supported.

 So far point 1 is done.
+The list above is considered also as a priority list.

 # Dependencies